terhechte/doge-cloj/README.md

 # doge-cloj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to connect to the DogeCoinD API.
+Still in heavy development.

 ## Usage

-FIXME
+/

 ## License